 Are you planning to move to Berlin, Germany, and wondering how much will you make?
 The income in Berlin isn’t the highest in Germany but so and the cost of living.
 Also, Berlin offers so much to its residents, including culture, history, nightlife, and going out scene, so you will find where to spend your money for sure.

-The majority of people earn around 50,000 EUR gross in Berlin, which comes to approximately 30,000 EUR after taxes.
-Overall, income in Berlin depends on many factors such as profession, experience, education, industry, size, and type of the company, etc.
+The majority of people earn around 50,000 EUR gross in Berlin per year, which comes to approximately 30,000 EUR after taxes.
+Overall, income in Berlin depends on many factors such as profession, experience, education, industry, size, type of company, etc.

 Salaries in Germany aren’t publicly open and people also don’t talk about it, so you might experience some difficulties figuring what employees are making in Berlin.
 In this article, we explain how much people earn in the German capital and which factors influence the income of Berliners.